CELEBRATING 30 YEARS OF EXCELLENCE

 Gardasil 9 offers the best protection against cervical cancer, genital warts and other HPV-related cancers including head and neck cancer.

-About 8 in 10 will be infected with the virus at some point in their lives, so it makes sense to vaccinate against it!
+About 8 in 10 people will be infected with the virus at some point in their lives, so it makes sense to vaccinate against it!

 Click for more information on the HPV vaccine